MalachyAllen/transreceiv/README.md

 * The recipient of the packet will receive the data packet via the receiver
 * The readable data is output to the recipient

-### Anything else I should know?
+### Will there be graphical clients instead of the included command line one?
+Yes!
+Three clients created by me will be made: [Liquid](https://github.com/SamFujisaki/liquid), [Supernova](https://github.com/SamFujisaki/supernova) and [Citrus](https://github.com/SamFujisaki/citrus), however I assure you that there is no consequences for using a custom client.
+In fact, I suggest you make your own client instead of using my ones!

+Clients are made using the [Electron framework](https://electronjs.org) and need to include the transreceiv folder in the root of your Electron project.
+Although the ability to create your own clients is a nice thing to have, I must warn you that I will **not** maintain any clients other than Liquid, Supernova and Citrus.
+Security of the third-party clients falls down to you, other programmers and more importantly the original developer of the client.

+### License
-Nothing much, other than the fact that transreceiv is licensed under the MIT License, which can be found at LICENSE.
+transreceiv is licensed under the MIT License, which can be found [here](https://opensource.org/licenses/mit) or at the LICENSE file.